aspose-tasks/Aspose.Tasks-Documentation/java/developer-guide/working-with-projects/working-with-project-properties/_index.md

 {{< gist "aspose-com-gists" "472405ac9bab4502a485ee007b92074c" "Examples-src-main-java-com-aspose-tasks-examples-Projects-DetermineProjectVersion-determining-project-version.java" >}}

 ## **Default Project Properties**
 Microsoft Project lets users set default project properties that speed up the process of setting up a project.
 The default properties define when a new task starts and finishes, sets the default overtime and standard pay rates and more.
-Aspose.Tasks supports these features.
+Aspose.Tasks for Java supports these features.
 This article explains both how to read default properties and how to write default properties to a project file.

 The Prj class exposes a number of properties for managing a project's default properties: